unionai-oss/pandera/docs/source/dtypes.rst

 All pandera data types inherit from :class:`pandera.dtypes.DataType` and must be hashable.

-A data type implements key methods:
+A data type implements three key methods:

 * :meth:`pandera.dtypes.DataType.check` which validates that data types are equivalent.
 * :meth:`pandera.dtypes.DataType.coerce` which coerces a data container